opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/zitadel/1_cce-zitadel.md

 ## Creating a Public DNS Endpoint

-As we’ll address in a later stage—when integrating this ZITADEL instance as an Identity Provider (IdP) within your Open Telekom Cloud tenant—it is essential that the Elastic IP (EIP) assigned to your ELB resolves to a valid and secure **FQDN**.
+As we’ll address in a later stage—when integrating this ZITADEL instance as an Identity Provider (IdP) within your T Cloud Public tenant—it is essential that the Elastic IP (EIP) assigned to your ELB resolves to a valid and secure **FQDN**.
 This means the public DNS entry must point to the EIP and be backed by a properly issued TLS certificate.

-Without this, the Open Telekom Cloud platform will not accept the IdP registration due to trust and validation requirements.
+Without this, the T Cloud Public platform will not accept the IdP registration due to trust and validation requirements.
 Ensuring your ZITADEL endpoint is accessible over a recognized, secure URL is not just best practice—it’s a prerequisite for federation scenarios with OTC’s IAM services.

-To enable full DNS-based automation and allow for secure domain validation—especially when configuring ZITADEL as an Identity Provider—you need to delegate domain management to Open Telekom Cloud's Domain Name Service (DNS).
+To enable full DNS-based automation and allow for secure domain validation—especially when configuring ZITADEL as an Identity Provider—you need to delegate domain management to T Cloud Public's Domain Name Service (DNS).
 This requires transferring authority over your domain’s **NS (Name Server) records** to OTC.

 Start by logging into your domain registrar’s control panel and ensure the following: